-- FOR the election of the nominated slate of Class C directors (see Proposal 1); - FOR the approval of an amendment to the Limbach Holdings, Inc. Amended and Restated Omnibus Incentive Plan (see Proposal 2); - FOR the approval of the non-binding, advisory vote on the compensation of our named executive officers (see Proposal 3); and - FOR the ratification of the appointment of Crowe LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 (see Proposal 4).
+- FOR the election of the nominated slate of Class A directors (see Proposal 1); - FOR the approval of an amendment to the Limbach Holdings, Inc. Amended and Restated Omnibus Incentive Plan (see Proposal 2); - FOR the approval of the non-binding, advisory vote on the compensation of our named executive officers (see Proposal 3); - FOR the ratification of the appointment of Crowe LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023 (see Proposal 4); and - FOR the approval of an amendment to the Limbach Holdings, Inc. Certificate of Incorporation to allow for exculpation of officers (See Proposal 5).